ConsciousBone/Ditdash/README.md

 # Ditdash
-Ditdash is a clean, minimalistic morse code to text translator built for iOS and iPadOS devices.
+Ditdash is a clean, minimalistic morse code to text translator built for iOS and iPadOS devices for Hack Club's Siege Week 7.
 It supports iPhone, iPad, as well as Mac and Vision Pro using *Designed for iPad*.

 # Demos